Email

 Hi!
 My name is Madeleine Gandhi

-I am an Australian theatre producer, arts manager, admitted lawyer and freelance consultant.
-After training at Sydney Law School, I decided to channel my corporate skills into the cultural sector.
-I am currently the General Manager of a national theatre company and have been recognised as one of Out For Australia’s 30 Under 30.
+I’m a theatre producer, arts manager, lawyer and freelance consultant.
+Based in Melbourne/Naarm, I’m the General Manager of a national theatre company, co-founder of an LGBTQIA+ arts non-profit, and one of Out For Australia’s 30 Under 30.

 Let’s work together

-Ask me me to write or edit grant applications for you or your organisation.
-To date, I’ve successfully secured more than $250,000 for individual artists.
-I’d love you to be next.
+Ask me me to draft or edit funding applications.
+To date, I’ve secured more than $400,000 for individual artists and brokered $3 million investment deals.
+I’d love your project to be next.

-Ask me to draft, build or edit contracts, budgets and tour plans for organisations, theatre, comedy, musicals, script developments or other live events.
-As a qualified (non-practising) lawyer, I specialise in bringing projects into line with the Live Performance Award 2020 and/or Performers’ Collective Agreement 2024.
+Ask me to draft, benchmark or review contracts, budgets & tour plans for theatre, comedy, musicals, and projects in between.
+As a qualified (non-practising) lawyer, I specialise in bringing projects into line with the Live Performance Award 2020 & Performers’ Collective Agreement 2024-26.

 Governance & HR

-I love to chat about our industry and how we can push each other to keep improving.
-I have presented on panels about creative workforce development and LGBTQIA+ leadership, hosted storytelling nights, delivered project management workshops, and mentored emerging producers.
+Our industry thrives on collaboration – let’s push each other to keep doing better by audiences, workers and artists.
+I’ve presented on panels about creative workforce development and LGBTQIA+ leadership, hosted storytelling nights, delivered project management workshops, and mentored emerging producers.
 Ask me to write, speak, emcee or mentor.

 Drop me a line